 The wording on a special needs trust needs to be carefully planned and reviewed for the trust to serve its intended purpose.
 Improper language can leave it subject to unnecessary taxes and vulnerable to exploitation.
 While you are capable of writing your own trust without an attorney present, the specific requirements of a special needs trust make it highly recommended to use legal assistance.

-If you or a loved one is planning on leaving property to a special needs beneficiary and are interested in learning more about special needs trusts, contact the lawyers of Dimension Law Group for a free 10 minute consultation.
+If you or a loved one is planning on leaving property to a special needs beneficiary and are interested in learning more about special needs trusts, contact the lawyers of Dimension Law Group to schedule a phone consultation.